Why we're giving half a million pounds to grassroots conservation leaders with nature-based solutions.

-Past Whitley Award winners can apply for our nature-based solutions grants now, as part of the Continuation Funding we award annually to help successful projects scale-up.
-The grants will be worth up to £100,000 over two years, with funding beginning in October 2020.
+Past Whitley Award winners can apply for our nature-based solutions grants as part of the Continuation Funding programme.
+The grants are worth up to £100,000 over two years.
 To find out more about applying, click here.

 We are completely reliant on donations from individuals, trusts, foundations and corporations to support the work of these conservation heroes.
 To find out more about donating, click here or email WFN’s Head of Partnerships, Georgie White at [email protected].